la2050/archive/_projects/2015/palms-sustainable-farmers-market-and-urban-garden-network.md

   How do you plan to scale the success of your proposal?: >-
     We will offer programs to all communities to replicate this successful program.
+  Where will you be working?:
+    - Westside
+    - LAUSD
+    - >-
+      The Urban Garden Network has six interconnected urban open space gardens: two parklets, a community garden on Motor Ave. and three local school gardens at Palms Elementary, Palms Middle School, and Overland Elementary.
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Advocate with policymakers and leaders
+    - >-
+      In an effort to combat this serious issue that affects many marginalized communities, the Farmers’ Market provide residents with more affordable access to healthy food.
+The benefits of urban gardening is key in creating change and promoting healthier food
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Publicity/awareness (social capital)
+  How will your proposal improve the following “Play” metrics?:
+    - Access to open space and park facilities
+    - Number of children enrolled in afterschool programs
+    - Percentage of residents that feel safe in their neighborhoods
+    - Residents within 1⁄4 mile of a park (Dream Metric)
+    - Number of residents with easy access to a “vibrant” park (Dream Metric)
+    - Number of parks with intergenerational play opportunities (Dream Metric)
+    - Number (and quality) of informal spaces for play (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?